 Measuring asset ownership from a gender perspective

-Assets serve multiple functions.
+Assets serve multiple functions to their owners, whether they are owned by households or by individuals.
 In their productive capacity, they generate income and facilitate access to capital and credit.
-They also comprise a store of wealth that can be sold to generate income.
+They also strengthen a household’s capacity to cope with and respond to shocks by enhancing its ability to diversify income and ease liquidity constraints.
+Moreover, assets comprise a store of wealth that can be liquidated or passed on to future generations.
 And assets may provide status and security to their owners.

-Most asset data derived from nationally-representative surveys are collected at the household level; for example, by asking whether anyone in a household owns agricultural land, housing or other key assets.
-However, prior research studies have found that most assets are owned by individuals, whether solely or jointly, and that women and men may not have the same access to assets and may acquire, use and dispose of assets differently.
+Most official data on assets are collected at the household level, typically by asking a proxy respondent whether anyone in the household owns land, housing or other key assets.
+However, there is substantial empirical evidence that household members do not fully pool their resources.
+In addition, prior research has found that most assets are owned by individuals, either solely or jointly.

 Measuring asset ownership and control at the individual level is more revealing than household-level data and better equips stakeholders to understand three broad sets of policy issues:

 - Fostering the empowerment of women and their well-being.

 - Reducing poverty and vulnerability.

 - Understanding livelihoods, which can provide the basis for integrated policy packages designed to boost agricultural productivity and entrepreneurship.

 What is the conceptual framework for measuring asset ownership from a gender perspective?

 As the above figures shows, the conceptual framework covers certain types of assets owned by adult women and men within a household, who have certain ownership rights on these assets, in exclusive or joint forms.
 According to this framework, the following approaches are recommended: